Mushroom-Daemon/doks/content/docs/Introduction/welcome.md

   canonical: "" # custom canonical URL (optional)
   robots: "" # custom robot tags (optional)
 ---
+TEST

-Welcome to the Kickass Copy Playbook&mdash;a practical, user-friendly guide for writing kickass copy that converts.
+Welcome to the Kickass Copy Playbook&mdash;a practical, user-friendly guide to writing kickass copy that converts.

 The Kickass Copy Playbook was written for anyone interested in writing persuasive copy&mdash;regardless of whether you write ads for a living, hope to persuade someone of something, or just want to convince the girl next door that you're not a total creep.
 I've tried both.
 (Some with greater success than others.)
 And through my many trials and failures have learned a thing or two I've found helpful.
 You'll find those tips here.
 But there's more to it than that.